-The Messe Frankfurt Group is the world's largest trade fair, congress and event organiser with its own exhibition grounds.
-The Group employs approximately 2,300 people at its headquarters in Frankfurt am Main and in 30 subsidiaries around the world.
-In 2021, the company had to contend with the challenges posed by the pandemic for the second consecutive year.
-Annual sales will be approximately €140 million after having been as high as €736 million in 2019 before the pandemic.
-Even in difficult times caused by the coronavirus pandemic, we are globally networked with our industry sectors.
-We have close ties with our industry sectors and serve our customers' business interests efficiently within the framework of our Fairs & Events, Locations and Services business fields.
-One of the Group's key USPs is its closely knit global sales network, which extends throughout the world.
+The Messe Frankfurt Group is one of the world's leading trade fair, congress and event organisers with their own exhibition grounds.
+With a workforce of 2,200 people at its headquarters in Frankfurt am Main and in 28 subsidiaries, it organises events around the world.
+As in the previous year, annual sales for 2021 were significantly lower owing to the COVID-19 pandemic: approximately €154 million compared with Group sales as high as €736 million in pre-pandemic 2019.
+We serve our customers' business interests efficiently within the framework of our Fairs & Events, Locations and Services business fields.
+Sustainable business practices are a central pillar in our corporate strategy and strike a healthy balance between ecological and economic interests, social responsibility and diversity.
+Another of Messe Frankfurt's strengths is its powerful and closely knit global sales network, which covers around 180 countries in all regions of the world.
 Our comprehensive range of services - both onsite and online - ensures that customers worldwide enjoy consistently high quality and flexibility when planning, organising and running their events.
-We are expanding our digital expertise with new business models.
+We are using our digital expertise to develop new business models.
 The wide range of services includes renting exhibition grounds, trade fair construction and marketing, personnel and food services.
-Headquartered in Frankfurt am Main, the company is owned by the City of Frankfurt (60 percent) and the State of Hesse (40 percent).
+With its headquarters in Frankfurt am Main, the company is owned by the City of Frankfurt (60 percent) and the State of Hesse (40 percent).